 For example, Mauney's Termite Control in Monroe, North Carolina, works primarily with eastern subterranean termites, which enter homes from underground.
-The company charges 45 cents to 60 cents per square foot to treat a home for termites.
+The company charges $0.45-$0.60 per square foot to treat a home for termites.
 The exact price depends on whether the home has a slab foundation or a crawl space.
 The company specializes in a liquid treatment called Termidor, which is applied around the home's perimeter and drilled into the slab or concrete foundation areas.

 To treat a 2,000-square-foot ranch-style house with a crawl space, Mauney's Termite Control charges an average of $950.
-Many pest and termite treatments come with a one-year renewable and transferable warranty that averages $100 to $125 per year.
+Many termite treatments come with a one-year renewable and transferable warranty that averages $100-$125 per year.

 A thorough home inspection to assess the extent of the damage and the type of termite treatment needed is an excellent first step toward a termite treatment plan.
-The cost for an official termite inspection varies by region and may cost $50 to $150 or more.
+The cost of an official termite inspection varies by region and may cost around $85-$300.
 However, some companies may offer a free inspection if you agree to use their termite removal services.

 If you're considering buying a new home or are putting your property on the market, a wood-destroying organism (WDO) report or termite inspection can give you key information about the true state of your home.
 You may also be required to have this special termite inspection done for insurance purposes or as terms of your mortgage.
 Your state's Department of Agriculture is typically the governing body that regulates the terms of the WDO inspection.